Hispano-Bretón

-Hispano-Breton horse in Sierra de Gredos, Ávila, Spain..

-The Hispano-Bretón is a Spanish breed of horse developed by crossing native Pura Raza Española horses with imported Breton draught horses.
-The breed is found mainly in two separate areas of northern Spain: Castile and León and parts of neighboring Cantabria; and the Pyrenees of Catalonia.
-The Hispano-Bretón is listed in the Catálogo Oficial de Razas de Ganado de España in the group of autochthonous breeds in danger of extinction.
+The Hispano-Bretón is a Spanish breed of draught horse, reared principally for horse-meat.
+It results from cross-breeding of imported Breton horses with native Pura Raza Española stock.
+It is distributed mainly in two separate areas of northern Spain: Castile and León and parts of neighbouring Cantabria; and the Pyrenees of Catalonia.
+It is listed in the Catálogo Oficial de Razas de Ganado de España in the group of autochthonous breeds in danger of extinction.
+It is one of the four heavy horse breeds of Spain which together constitute approximately 90 % of all horses slaughtered for horse-meat; the others are the Jaca Navarra, the Burguete and the Pirinenc Català.